KonradStanski/androidAutomate/README.md

 ## Writing Scripts
 This module provides the option of importing the main androidAutomateAPI.py file to programmatically control your automation task.
 This is an example script where the deviceId is passed during the instanciation of the device.
 The deviceId can be determined from the command `adb devices`
+The eventId is a parameter that identifies the touchscreen hardware id.
+It is determined automatically by the funciton detEventId().
+This function can fail under certain circumstances in which case you will need to run the command `adb shell getevent -lp` and find the eventId.
+This can then be used to overwrite the incorrect eventId determined in the instanciation of the device.
 ```python
 # SAMPLE AUTOMATION SCRIPT
 from androidAutomateAPI import Device